Ōtamahua / Quail Island: Ecological restoration

 The Ōtamahua/Quail Island Ecological Restoration Trust and the Department of Conservation are currently working to remove pests and re-vegetate the island, with the aim of eventually re-introducing native wildlife.
 The Trust aims to restore 24 ha of native forest to the island to provide a refuge for locally extinct, uncommon and threatened bird and invertebrate species of the Banks Peninsula region.

 Community volunteers have been transformed large areas of the island from dry and desolate pest-ridden areas to a safe haven for indigenous species.
 The project is unique in the way it balances the recreational use and historical features of Ōtamahua / Quail Island while re-establishing the native ecosystems, both flora and fauna.
 Penguin nesting boxes have also been established on the island to provide a safe nesting site for the white-flippered penguin, an endangered Banks Peninsula native.
 The Trust organises fortnightly work parties on the island to undertake animal and weed pest control.
 An annual planting is undertaken each spring.

 Since 1997, volunteers have eradicated rabbits, cats, hedgehogs, and ship rats from the island.
 A trap network on the mainland and the stepping-stone island to Ōtamahua aim to prevent reinvasion, but the island's inter-tidal link to the mainland make this likely, particularly by rodents.

 The Trust's volunteers have planted more than 95,000 native trees and shrubs, established a nursery to propagate silver tussock, and eradicated all predators except mice.
 As a result, birds, invertebrates and rare plants have been reintroduced to the island.
 This includes korimako and kererū as well as Lepidium aegrum (Banks Peninsula scurvy grass), a "nationally critical" plant.
 Invertebrates translocated include a Banks Peninisula ground beetle Megadromus guerinii, Banks Peninsula tree weta Hemideina ricta, and the leaf-vein slug Pseudaneitea maculata.

 Visitors

 About 16,000 people visit the island every year. Ōtamahua / Quail Island is the only substantial island in the Canterbury area accessible to the public.
 This island has a number of safe swimming beaches, as well as same-day facilities (toilets, day shelter).
 A ferry service is available to the island, and private watercraft may also access the island.
 The Ōtamahua/Quail Island Ecological Restoration Trust encourages and facilitates educational activities and relevant research on the natural features and cultural history of the island.
 Many schools and groups now visit the island to combine outdoor activities with their studies of the natural environment.
-It is possible for to stay the night on the island.
+It is possible to stay the night on the island.
 The Caretakers House can be booked via the department of Conservation website.
 There are two bunkrooms with 12 beds available.